beingEniola/Churn-Risk-Analysis-with-RFM/README.md

 # Churn-Risk-Analysis-with-RFM

 ## Overview
-This project uses RFM (Recency, Frequency, Monetary) analysis to identify customers at risk of churning.
-By analyzing customer purchase behavior, we can segment customers, uncover demographic insights, and develop strategies to re-engage those at risk, ultimately aiming to enhance customer retention and drive business growth.
+In this project I used RFM (Recency, Frequency, Monetary) analysis for customer segmentation and to identify customers at risk of churning.
+By analyzing customer purchase behavior, I was able to segment customers, uncover demographic insights, and develop strategies to re-engage those at risk of churn, ultimately aiming to enhance customer retention and drive business growth.

 ## Methodology
 - Data Gathering